bradenbest/balance/README.md

 ## Compiling

-To compile,
+To compile:

-    $ cd src && make
+    $ make

 By default, it will compile with colors turned off.
-This is for portability with terminals that don't understand ANSI color escapes, and would print something like `[0;37;40mHello[0m` otherwise
+This is for portability with terminals that don't understand ANSI color escapes, and would print something like `[0;37;40mHello[0m` otherwise.

-To turn colors on, edit `src/makefile` and change the `-DUSE_COLOR` macro to 1, then recompile.
+To turn colors on, edit `src/config.mk` and change `USE_COLOR`, then run:

+    $ make

+If it complains `make: Nothing to be done for 'all'.` or `make: balance is up to date`, then run:

+    $ make clean && make

-## Installing
+## Install / Uninstall

-To install,

     $ sudo make install
     $ sudo make uninstall